Home

 Combination Boilers

 A Combination Boiler typically requires no storage tanks.
-It provides hot water to your taps 'on demand' and/or heat for your radiators as programmed.
+It provides hot water to your taps 'on demand' by heating cold water supplied to it directly from the incoming cold water main as required.
+It also provides a circuit of hot water to heat the household radiator system which can be programmed.
 Combi's only heat what you require.

 Offering the advantage of space saving, Combi Boilers are popular.